ivan-guerra/programmador.com/content/posts/linux-usb-serial-device-name-binding.md

 ls -l /dev/mydevice
 ```
 8. On reboot or when the device is plugged in, the new device name will
    automagically be applied.

-To bind more device names, simply add rules to
+To bind more device names, simply add rules to `99-usb-serial.rules`.
+To undo
-   `99-usb-serial.rules`.
-To undo these changes simply delete the device's
-   corresponding rule in `/etc/udev/rules.d/99-usb-serial.rules`.
+these changes simply delete the device's corresponding rule in
+`/etc/udev/rules.d/99-usb-serial.rules` and run `udevadm trigger`.

 [1]: https://wiki.archlinux.org/title/persistent_block_device_naming